Table of Contents:

 Malicious websites pose a variety of threats to visitors including:

 There is a diverse range of malicious websites.
 Some will masquerade as legitimate websites and try to fool visitors with their appearance and features.
-While others won’t hide their intentions with much sophistication and will instead make quite blatant attempts to steal your information and distribute malware.
+Others won’t hide their intentions with much sophistication and will instead make quite blatant attempts to steal your information and distribute malware.

 In general, there are a few tell-tale signs that you are interacting with malicious websites.
 For example, malicious websites are often poorly designed and exhibit sub-par functionality.
 Buttons and animations will be inadequately constructed and sometimes won’t work at all.